2023 Ukrainian counteroffensive order of battle

 The 2023 Ukrainian counteroffensive was a major offensive against Russian forces occupying Ukrainian territory with the goal of breaching the front lines.
 Efforts were made in many directions, primarily in the Donetsk and Zaporizhzhia oblasts.
 In total, Ukraine advanced 17 kilometres but suffered heavy casualties in the process.
 Western officials have said that such losses were not unexpected for attacking forces.
-Newsweek estimated Russian forces to have suffered 11,000 casualties during the counteroffensive.
 The counteroffensive was widely regarded as a crucial moment in the war but also as a failure for Ukrainian forces.